 Get your free consultation today.
 Tell us about your case.

 Let us put our years of experience to work for you.

-Contact Cohen, Placitella & Roth, PC To Handle Your Brain Injury Case Today.
-When you need a Philadelphia attorney with the resources, confidence and experience required to help you fight for your rights, Cohen, Placitella & Roth, PC is the right choice for you.
+Contact Cohen, Placitella & Roth, PC to handle your brain injury case today.
+When you need a Philadelphia attorney with the resources, confidence, and experience required to help you fight for your rights, CPR is the right choice for you.

 While medical professionals do not have one consistent definition for what constitutes a “severe brain injury”, a brain injury is generally considered to be severe when a significant neurological injury causes physiological changes to the brain, causes a loss of consciousness for more than six hours, or scores a Glasgow Coma Scale of 3 to 8 points.

 Severe brain injuries come in different forms and can be caused in any of the following ways:

 - Closed Head Injuries: A closed head injury occurs when the brain is injured due to a sudden jolt or blow to the head that causes the brain to hit up against the skull.
 This type of injury is extremely serious and can cause bleeding, bruising, fluid buildup, and/or tissue damage in the brain.

 - Penetrating Head Injuries (aka Open Head Injuries): Penetrating head injuries occur when the outer layer of the meninges is penetrated.
 This can occur when the skull is fractured or when a foreign object (for example a bullet) enters the brain.

 - Anoxic Head injuries: An anoxic head injury occurs when the brain does not receive an adequate supply of oxygen.
 When this happens brain cells die and serious brain damage can result.